-- 1. Basic Policy: Compliance with NTT Group Biodiversity "Approach Concept," Established by NTT Group - Development Centered on Business Activities The Group recognizes that all activity is inextricably linked to the planet and to biodiversity, understands that the scope and impact at home and overseas are related depending on the nature of a business, and promotes initiatives that are recognized as having a preservation effect. - Development Centered on Contribution to Society In partnership with its stakeholders the Group widely promotes initiatives toward the preservation of biodiversity, regardless of their relevance to its business
+- 1. Basic Policy: NTT Group Biodiversity "Approach Concept," Established by NTT Group - Development Centered on Business Activities The Group recognizes that all activity is inextricably linked to the planet and to biodiversity, understands that the scope and impact at home and overseas are related depending on the nature of a business, and promotes initiatives that are recognized as having a preservation effect. - Development Centered on Contribution to Society In partnership with its stakeholders the Group widely promotes initiatives toward the preservation of biodiversity, regardless of their relevance to its business. - 2.
+Action Guidelines - Implement actions that take into account the preservation of biodiversity in business activities - Contribute to preservation of social biodiversity in business activities - Deepen understanding of biodiversity, promote nature conservation activities together with employees, their families and the planet

-2. Action Guidelines

-- Implement actions that take into account the preservation of biodiversity in business activities (Green of ICT) - Contribute to preservation of social biodiversity in business activities (Green by ICT) - Deepen understanding of biodiversity, promote nature conservation activities together with employees, their families and the planet (Green with Team NTT)